 Topics may include: Theories of punishment; outline of the legal framework for sentencing in Australia.
 Information systems, public opinion, media treatment.
 The sentencing process; the role of discretion, impact of the prosecution process on sentencing outcomes, pre-trial procedures, victims and the criminal justice system, the approach of the courts to sentencing goals, appeals against sentence.
 Sentencing options; capital punishment and corporal punishment, imprisonment, fines and other unsupervised non-custodial options, supervised non-custodial options, ancillary orders, experimental options, mandatory penalties.
 Release from custody: the development of parole, models of parole, release on licence, other forms of release from custody, remissions.
-Enforcement of sentencing options, Administration of the sentence.
-Special categories of offenders; Aboriginal offenders, sentencing options for corporate offenders, female offenders, mentally disordered offenders, young offenders, habitual offenders, drug offenders, Reform.
+Enforcement of sentencing options.
+Administration of the sentence.
+Special categories of offenders; Aboriginal offenders, sentencing options for corporate offenders, female offenders, mentally disordered offenders, young offenders, habitual offenders, drug offenders.
+Reform.
+(Old No. 90.170G)

-90.171G Community Corrections
+LAWS1719 Community Corrections

 At any one time in Australia three forms of community corrections - probation, parole and community service orders involve three times as many people as those in prison.
 The percentage of people under some form of community supervision is steadily increasing.
 A large number of legal and social issues and implications arise from these tendencies and insufficient attention has been devoted to them.
-In addition there are even newer developments such as home detention based on forms of electronic monitoring, the privatisation of penal practices happening in the U.S.A., the development of a range of specialist 'diversionary' schemes both pre and post trial.
+In addition there are even newer developments such as home detention based on forms of electronic monitoring, the privatisation of penal practices, the development of a range of specialist 'diversionary' schemes both pre and post trial.
 This subject will examine these important issues.

 Topics include: the development of community corrections, community corrections as social control.
-Analysis of the legal foundation and operation of a range of specialist diversionary schemes such as juvenile cautioning, child sexual assault diversion programs, crisis intervention, drug counselling and rehabilitation schemes.
+Analysis of the legal foundation and operation of a range of specialist diversionary schemes.
 An examination of the agencies gathering information used in determining eligibility for such schemes.
 Probation, community service orders, parole, parole supervision.
-Release on licence provisions, the operation of Section 29 of the Prisons Act.
-The proliferation of halfway houses and hostels, legal structure, financial responsibility, conditions of residence, forms of supervision, legal and ethical issues, evaluation.
+Release on licence provisions.
+The role of volunteers.
+Halfway houses and hostels, conditions of residence, forms of supervision, legal and ethical issues, evaluation.
 The legal, social and ethical issues surrounding the development of home detention schemes and forms of electronic monitoring of people on conditional release.
-The development in the U.S.A. of extensive privatisation of corrective functions and personnel.
-Australian tendencies.
+The development in the U.S.A. of extensive privatisation of corrective functions and personnel, Australian tendencies.
 Examination of reform directions.
+(Old No. 90.171G)

-90.175G Crime Prevention Policy
+LAWS1759 Crime Prevention Policy